 Taxpayers across the country are sick and tired of the abuses brought on by America’s “too big to fail” banks.
 We constantly get calls and emails from former bank employees, loan officers and even some customers with inside information about fraud and corruption within the banking industry.

 Whistleblower cases are not limited to big banks.
-Almost any fraud by a bank or mortgage company may be eligible as is Medicare fraud and fraud involving government construction projects, defense spending and government contracting.
-Many states have similar laws as well.
+Almost any fraud by a bank or mortgage company may be eligible as are Medicare fraud schemes and fraud involving government construction projects, defense spending and government contracting.
+Twenty nine states and New York City have similar laws as well.
 (Presently we are also seeking cases involving mortgage servicers.)

-If you believe you have a potential whistleblower claim, make sure that you first find a great whistleblower lawyer.
+If you believe you have a potential whistleblower claim, your first step should be finding a great whistleblower lawyer with plenty of experience.
 The right attorney can often mean the difference between the government not taking your case and a multimillion dollar whistleblower award.
+Each year the government pays hundreds of millions of dollars in rewards.
+Finding the right lawyer helps ensure you get the maximum reward possible.

 (Whistleblower photo courtesy of Dave Winer – scriptingnews)